 “Child custody” refers to the rights and responsibilities of parents for taking care of their children.
-If you are going through a divorce or break up with children, you will need a child custody and visitation schedule.
-To be legally enforceable, the custody and visitation schedule must be signed by the judge.
+If you are going through a divorce or break up with children, you will need an order for child custody and a parenting schedule.
+To be legally enforceable, the child custody and parenting plan must be signed by a judge.

 If your child custody matter is contested, you need an experienced family law attorney to persuasively litigate your position in court.
 The attorneys of MacKay & Martin, LLP, are highly effective litigators who will accomplish that objective.
-But even if you and the other parent agree on every detail of your custody arrangement, you will need an attorney to navigate the legal process and draft an effective agreement that protects your current and future interests.
+On the other hand, even if you and the other parent agree on every detail of your child custody arrangement, you will need an attorney to navigate the legal process and draft an effective agreement that protects your current and future interests.
 Our legal experts will prepare a legally binding, detailed agreement that protects your interests while solidifying the terms of your agreement.

 Judges evaluating child custody and visitation cases in California must consider the best interests of the child when determining custody.
 In determining children's best interests, California law specifies a few guidelines: